 Once you have the basic box pattern down, you can let loose with patterns that use three strands (creating the six-way lanyards, above).
 Let’s get wild, people!

-Scoubi-Doggle’s written lanyard pattern instructions are as concise as possible, and the photos of each step don’t hurt either.
-Plus, the site also has some cool mobile apps you can download, which have all kinds of step-by-steps for patterns, ranked by difficulty.
+Scoubi-Doggle’s written lanyard pattern instructions (corrected link) are as concise as possible, and the photos of each step don’t hurt either.
+(Note, their mobile app is no longer available.)

 Swirl lanyard pattern